keeganridgley107/guild_msg_app/README.md

 to connect as a client and begin chatting open any browser and navigate to `localhost:5000`

-- Goal:
+### Goal:

-    - An application that allows two users to send short text messages to each other
+Build an application that allows two users to send short text messages to each other

 - Guidelines:
     - Don't spend much time